alexander-stadnikov/CarND-Traffic-Sign-Classifier/README.md

 * `Go straight or left`  train samples: 180
 * `Pedestrians`  train samples: 210
 * `End of all speed and passing limits`  train samples: 210

+The data is unevenly distributed.
+In order to mitigate the problem I use Oversampling, such as augmentation.
+Images will be scaled and rotated a bit randomly.

 ### Examples of signs: